Calvin-L/ezpsl/README.md

  - **EzPSL allows return values from procedures.**  While PlusCal can model return values, it is awkward to do so.
 EzPSL includes them as a first-class primitive.
 This can make some programs shorter and easier to read.
+ - **EzPSL allows TLC to show an error trace when an `assert` fails.**  PlusCal assertions cause TLC to crash immediately.
+The output shows line and column information, but it does not show the trace that led to the assertion failure.
+EzPSL converts assertions into the `NoAssertionFailures` invariant so that TLC can show traces when they fail.

 There are also ways in which PlusCal is better than EzPSL: